massalabs/wallet-provider/README.md

-# massa-wallet-provider
+# wallet-provider

-`Massa-wallet-provider` is a TypeScript library that one could utilize to establish a connection between a frontend dapp application and any browser wallet extensions that implement the [massa standard](https://github.com/massalabs/massa-standards/blob/main/wallet/dapps-communication.md).
+`Wallet-provider` is a TypeScript library that one could utilize to establish a connection between a frontend dapp application and any browser wallet extensions that implement the [massa standard](https://github.com/massalabs/massa-standards/blob/main/wallet/dapps-communication.md).
 With this library one can access all massa-blockchain wallets and their standardized functionalities for ready use.

 ## Usage

-`Massa-wallet-provider` could be used as a library for frameworks or as a stand-alone bundled js file which can be easily loaded into the browser.
+`Wallet-provider` could be used as a library for frameworks or as a stand-alone bundled js file which can be easily loaded into the browser.

 ### Library (Node.js/React/Vue.js) usage

-> npm install @massalabs/massa-wallet-provider
+> npm install @massalabs/wallet-provider

 ### Browser usage